alexdrone/Store/README.md

 Unidirectional, transactional Store implementation for Swift and SwiftUI

 *Store is being reworked to take advantage of async/await.
-[See the stable legacy version of Store here](https://github.com/alexdrone/Store/tree/legacy).*
+[See the stable pre-async version of Store here](https://github.com/alexdrone/Store/tree/legacy).*